-As a consequence of limiting the rate of discharge from the site, at times of heavy rainfall the volume of water leaving the site will be significantly less than that draining from it.
-In order to prevent this water backing up in the system and causing flooding attenuation storage has been provided within the manholes and pipes within the system.
-The size of the attenuation storage has been calculated such that the proposed development has the capacity to accommodate the 1 in 100 year rainfall event including a 40% increase in rainfall intensity that is predicted to occur as a result of climate change.
-Consequently, all areas drained have been designed to accommodate a 100 year (+40% climate change) storm event.
-A storage volume of 4.50 to 9.00m will be required.
+As a consequence of limiting the rate of discharge from the Site, at times of heavy rainfall the volume of water leaving the Site will be significantly less than that draining from it.
+In order to prevent this water backing up in the system and causing flooding attenuation storage will be provided.
+The size of the attenuation storage has been calculated such that the Proposed Development has the capacity to accommodate the 1 in 100 year rainfall event including a 40% increase in rainfall intensity that is predicted to occur as a result of climate change.
+Consequently, all areas drained will be designed to accommodate a 100 year (+40% climate change) storm event.

-Flooding will not occur on any part of the site during the 1 in 30 year event, no flooding will occur within any part of the buildings during the 1 in 100 year (+40%) event, all areas drained have been designed to accommodate the 1 in 100 year (+40%) event.
+Flooding will not occur on any part of the Site during the 1 in 30 year event, no flooding will occur within any part of the buildings during the 1 in 100 year (+40%) event, all areas drained have been designed to accommodate the 1 in 100 year (+40%) event.

 Surface water runoff would be directed to the drainage system through drainage gullies located around the perimeter of the buildings and through contouring of the hardstanding areas.
-These methods will reduce peak flows, the volume of runoff, and slow down flows and will provide a suitable SuDS solution for this site.
+These methods will reduce peak flows, the volume of runoff, and slow down flows and will provide a suitable SuDS solution for this Site.

-The adoption of a SuDS Strategy for the site represents an enhancement from the current conditions as the current surface water runoff from the site is uncontrolled, untreated, unmanaged and unmitigated.
+The adoption of a SuDS Strategy for the Site represents an enhancement from the current conditions as the current surface water runoff from the Site is uncontrolled, untreated, unmanaged and unmitigated.
 In adopting these principles, it has been demonstrated that a scheme can be developed that does not increase the risk of flooding to adjacent properties and development further downstream.